“Empathy is the one weapon in the human repertoire that can rid us of the curse of xenophobia.”

 5 Reasons to Develop Empathy

-The conscious commitment to practice empathy in our lives will yield immediate and definite long term changes in our relationships, well-being and our world view.
+The conscious commitment to practice empathy will yield immediate and definite long term changes in our relationships, well-being and our world view.
 Seeing and acting through our empathy filters provides us with a very different way of being in the world.